f4z3r/flux-demo/README.md

 - testing new infrastructure,
 - rolling out new infrastructure,
 - rolling back infrastructure,
-- onboarding a new cluster.
+- onboarding a new cluster,
+- upgrading Flux.

 Moreover, the workflow is explained under the assumption that only a single (or very few) test clusters are available to the infrastructure/platform team to test on.
 These clusters are shared